BEFORE YOU VISIT

 How can I prepare for the concert?

 Get connected by joining LSO’s eNewsletter list and by following us on Facebook, Twitter, and Instagram.
-On our website, read program notes and listen to our Spotify playlist for upcoming concerts.
+On our website, read program notes for upcoming concerts.
 For a more in-depth conversation about each classical concert, attend the pre-concert chat beginning 45 minutes before the concert in the Lied Center’s Steinhart Room, hosted by NET Radio with the maestro and special guests.

 I can’t make it to the concert.
 What should I do with my tickets?